SuperOfficeDocs/superoffice-docs/user-guide/en/company/in-service/find.md

 ## View search results for companies

-Once you have got a list of companies, you will be in a screen containing the following sections:
+Once you have a list of companies, you will be in a screen containing the following sections:

 * **Criteria**: Here you enter search criteria to filter out which companies you wish to see.
 * **Result**: This contains all the companies that match your search criteria.